sjones6/vue-gun/README.md

 ## Initialize Gun

-You can either pass in a `gun` instance fully initialized, or allow pass VueGun to initialize it for you:
+You can either pass in a `gun` instance fully initialized, or allow VueGun to initialize it for you:

 ```javascript
 import VueGun from 'vue-gun';